Mount Rushmore: Space for Trump in the rubble |

 The United Nations and NATO are both essential organisations to ensure peace and protect the weaker nations from poverty, provide relief from emergencies, tackle famine and disease and challenge the activities of tyrants and despots when they seek to expand their empires, carry out genocide or infringe human rights.
 Trump has little regard for the United Nations which he sees as competition to American hegemony and he sees NATO as an expensive tax on the USA which must be funded more fully by Europe.

 Ukraine and Gaza are wars that have resulted in thousands of unnecessary deaths and show no sign of finishing.
 Negotiations are difficult with unrepentant aggressors and determined defenders of sovereign territories.
 American arms manufacturers provide the vast majority of weapons being used by Ukraine and Israel.
-Trump's claim to settle the Ukraine war in 24 hours is a craven solution that would trade Ukrainian territory under the threat of cutting the supply of weapons, This would be the opposite solution than in Gaza where the supply of weapons will continue to enable the destruction of Gaza, were 45,000 citizens have already been killed and the majority of buildings and infrastructure destroyed..
-This is despite the United Nations 1947 agreement to partition Palestine into two states, Palestine and Israel, and their support for a ceasefire.
-Netanyahu is seeking to eliminate the possibility of a two state solution and Trump is likely to be supportive.
-This would be despite a motion from 52 countries, mainly in the Middle East, to stop the supply of weapons to Israel, these are largely provided by the USA.
+Trump's claim to settle the Ukraine war in 24 hours is a craven notion that would trade Ukrainian territory under the threat of cutting the supply of weapons, This would be the opposite solution than in Gaza, the further supply of American weapons will continue to enable the destruction of Gaza, where 45,000 citizens have already been killed and over 70% of buildings and infrastructure have been destroyed..
+This is despite the United Nations' 1947 agreement to partition Palestine into two states, Palestine and Israel, and their support for a ceasefire.
+Netanyahu seeks to eliminate the possibility of a two-state solution and Trump is likely to be supportive.
+This would be despite a motion from 52 countries, mainly in the Middle East, to stop the supply of weapons to Israel which are largely provided by the USA.
 Trump's belligerence could detonate a far wider conflict in the Middle East.
-He shows little respect for the United Nations and its agencies that are charged with providing humanitarian relief.
+He has shown little respect for the United Nations and its agencies that provide humanitarian relief and medical aid.

 Tariffs are his favourite word because increasing tariffs will restrict imports from other nations particularly those whom he feels damage American business.
 In this respect, he negotiates and behaves as a transactional businessman.
 Someone who always wants to win a deal rather than secure a long-term relationship or establish a new initiative which will give wider long-term benefits to all sides.
 Trump is for the short term and for his own interest.
 These align with populist opinion in the United States and he uses this as a justification for many of his policies.

 Economic policy in Trump's second term. is about reducing taxes and huge reductions in federal spending.
-Elon Musk has inveigled his way into being the frontrunner to deliver savings in government departments and agencies.
+Elon Musk has inveigled his way into being the frontrunner to deliver massive savings in government departments and agencies.
 We know how effective he has been in downsizing Twitter into X or should that be x and in the process losing millions of users and 79% of its value according to Google AI.
-The savings in federal spending are assumed to be achieved by reducing the number of departments and staff employed by federal agencies but the majority of the spending is on military, welfare payments and medicare.
+The savings in federal spending are assumed to be achieved by reducing the number of departments and staff employed by federal agencies.
+However, most federal spending is on the military, welfare payments and Medicare, and all will be protected vigorously by its adherents.
 This could be a revelation to Musk who will face his armageddon if he fails the antichrist.
 Meanwhile, oil and gas companies will be given new licenses and the Rust Belt will be magically reinvigorated as was promised in 2016 but with little effect.
 A film starring Frances McDormand as a released felon reprising that day in Butler, Pennsylvania is more likely than Trump rescuing the Rust Belt.

 Immigration is the other big-ticket policy.
 Trump promises to significantly reduce the number of unauthorised immigrants.
-Yet under President Biden, this achieved a high in 2023 of 3.2 million according to statista.
+Under President Biden, this achieved a high in 2023 of 3.2 million according to statista.
 This compares with 2.6 million authorised immigrants in 2022.
 Mexico and Central American countries dominate both legal and illegal immigration to the United States.
-Trump has promised mass deportation of 10 million or more illegal migrants and said that there is no price tag on this.
+Trump has promised the mass deportation of 10 million or more illegal migrants and said that there is no price tag on this.
 The American Immigration Council has put a price of $88bn per annum to achieve this over ten years.
-That's over nine times the value of X(x) formerly known as Twitter each year so Elon will have his work cut out to find the savings or cryptocurrency to pay for this.
-It is a reminder that Trump seldom worries about detail when making announcements aimed at giving oxygen to the emotional concerns of the electorate.
-The impact of losing the immigrant workforce, let alone the damage to their families and children's education is not part of his narrative but could seriously damage the American economy.
+That's over nine times the value of X(x), formerly known as Twitter, each year.
+Elon will have his work cut out to find the savings or cryptocurrency to pay for this.
+It is a reminder that Trump seldom worries about detail when making announcements, they are aimed at giving oxygen to the emotional concerns and self-interest of a third of the electorate.
+Remember that more Americans didn't vote than voted for Trump The impact of losing the immigrant workforce, let alone the damage to their families and children's education is not part of his narrative but could seriously damage the American economy.

 No comments: